new-frontiers-14/frontier-station-14/.github/mapchecker/README.md

 Matchers are set in `config.py`.
 Currently it has a global list of matchers that are not allowed anywhere, and a set of conditional matchers.

-The conditional matchers work as follows: All matchers are applied, UNLESS the map is a shuttle, AND it belongs to the shipyard that is set as the conditional key.
-For example the current config disallows the usage of Plastitanium walls on any non-security ship.
+For each map, a set of applicable matchers is constructed according to this workflow:
+1. Add all global illegal matchers.
+2. Add all conditional matchers for non-matching shipyard groups
+3. Remove all conditional matchers from the matching shipyard group (if it exists), to support duplicates across shipyard groups

 A match will attempt to match the following during prototype collection:
-- Prototype ID
+- Prototype ID (contains matcher, case insensitive)
-- Prototype name
+- Prototype name (contains matcher, case insensitive)
-- Prototype suffixes (separated per `, `)
+- Prototype suffixes (separated per `, `) (exact, case insensitive)

 ## Whitelisting